MedMAATOUG/vortex-ui/README.md

 # vx-popup

-`vx-popup` is a customizable and lightweight Angular popup/modal component.
+`popup-fusion` is a customizable and lightweight Angular popup/modal component.
 It provides an easy-to-use API for dynamically opening modals with various configurations.

 ## 🚀 Features